| |

 Nominal Simulation: "As can be seen from the East vs. time plot in figure 11, the nominal simulations for all radars are outside the radar tolerance in the region between approximately 755 and 770 [seconds]."

-Fast Simulation: Here, the author directs the reader's attention to a "North vs. East" plot (figure 15) and states,
+Fast Simulation: Here, the author directs the reader's attention to a "North vs. East" plot (figure 15) stating,

 "As shown in figure 15, the fast simulations flew very close to the radar points."

-Figure 2: Reproduction of figure 16 from NTSB Exhibit 22D.
-An orange, rectangular box has been added by FIRO to highlight deviations from radar tolerances.
+Figure 2: Figure 16 from NTSB Exhibit 22D.
+An orange box has been added by FIRO to highlight deviations from radar tolerances.
+Deviations occur when simulation curves drop below the error bars.
+In a distance vs. time plot such as this, the less steep the curve, the slower the aircraft is traveling.

 Nominal Simulation with late nose departure: The author does not comment on whether or not this simulation is consistent with any plot.
 But, the reader can see clearly that once again, this simulation is outside the radar tolerances for 15 seconds during simulated climbs.

-Figure 3: Reproduction of figure 21 in NTSB Exhibit 22D.
+Figure 3: Figure 21 from NTSB Exhibit 22D.
 An orange, rectangular box has been added by FIRO to highlight deviations from radar tolerances.
+Deviations occur when simulation curves drop below the error bars.
+In a distance vs. time plot such as this, the less steep the curve, the slower the aircraft is traveling.

 Figure 4: Altitude vs. time for all exhibit 22D simulations.
 An orange, rectangular box has been added by FIRO to highlight deviations from radar tolerances.

-From Figure 4 it is clear that no NTSB simulation remains within the radar tolerances during steep climbs.
-Indeed, all existing NTSB simulations exit the radar tolerances within 14 seconds of the initiating event, while Flight 800 is alleged to be climbing sharply by federal investigators.
+All existing NTSB simulations exit the radar tolerances within 14 seconds of the initiating event, while Flight 800 is alleged to be climbing sharply by federal investigators.
+The orange box in Figure 4 helps understand this fact by showing that the divergence from the radar data occurs when the simulated aircraft is put into a steep climb.

 Conclusion